Also known as carob (lat. Ceratonia siliqua), it is a perennial Mediterranean tree where edible legumes grow.

 According to many studies, a carob tree as an anti-cholesterol medicine provides excellent results.

-This swan has the ability to lower the level of bad cholesterol in the blood and normalize the ratio between good and bad cholesterol.
+This swan can lower the level of bad cholesterol in the blood and normalize the ratio between good and bad cholesterol.

-Every morning, on an empty stomach, take a tablespoon of ground cranber, dissolve it slowly in your mouth, and then swallow.
+Every morning, on an empty stomach, take a tablespoon of ground cranberry, dissolve it slowly in your mouth, and then swallow.